 - sealing floors and walls; and

-Passive systems of mitigation have been shown to be capable of reducing indoor radon levels up to 50% or more.
+Passive systems of mitigation have been shown to be capable of reducing indoor radon levels by more than 50%.
 When radon ventilation fans are added radon levels can even be reduced further.

 Radon in drinking water

 In many countries, drinking water is obtained from groundwater sources such as springs, wells and boreholes.
 These sources of water normally have higher concentrations of radon than surface water from reservoirs, rivers or lakes.